-About a year ago I brought you my essentials for doing a salon quality mani in the comfort of your own home.
+About a year ago I brought you my essentials for doing a salon quality mani in the comfort of your own home, which you can find here.
 Well, I’m pleased to return with a 2.0 version!
 And while most of my tips have stayed the same, some have changed along my journey as I have found new products that I prefer.
 I also prefer a water manicure vs waterless, because the sugar scrub allows me to wash away that nasty dead skin.
 Tips to both included,

 Step #1 – Remove your current manicure

 Alternative – You can also add an acetone additive to pure acetone to help combat the drying effects and give your remover a more pleasant scent!

 Tip – I still use Professional Remover 100% Pure Acetone by Onyx Professional from Walmart to remove suborn glitters and clean my stamping plates.

 Step #2 – Apply cuticle remover to your cuticles (use as directed on package)

 Personal Favorite: Sally Hansen Instant Cuticle Remover from Walmart